SengitU/ugurcan.sengit/content/posts/providing-aws-credentials-with-jenkins-73.md

 date: 2018-05-16
 ---

 I needed to create a connection with the AWS services in order to receive the data.
 It's easy to create a connection if you have your credentials.
 Since every individual's credentials are unique, you should avoid committing them.
 There are various ways to overcome this problem, you can create a file and use that file to provide credentials in development, so that everyone can use their own credentials.
-Another way is to provide these credentials is using environmental variables.
+Another way to provide these credentials is using the environmental variables.

 We wanted to do both, providing a file makes development easier, but in the production, we should avoid using our own credentials.
 On the other hand, production credentials are usually restricted for couple people.
 We've needed a solution which would work both with the file and with the environmental variables.
 To overcome this, we've used a great module called [dotenv](https://www.npmjs.com/package/dotenv). `dotenv` module injects the content of the `.env` file to the environmental variables for development purposes.